dwinchell/bld-book/content/drafts/draft-14-ravens-speech.md

 Raven took another sip of water to buy herself time.
 The room felt warmer than it should have, and the knot in her chest loosened slightly at his presence.
 She was still rattled from the impromptu speech, from the way her parents had managed to pull her into yet another spotlight she hadn’t asked for.
 But Luke—he was steady.
 Grounding.
 She’d never thought she’d appreciate having someone like that next to her, but here she was.

-“I’ll keep that in mind,” she said, smirking just enough to make it clear she was brushing off the discomfort.
+“I have been known for my improvisation skills,” she said, smirking just enough to make it clear she was brushing off the discomfort.
 “Guess I should stop before it goes to your head.”

 Luke’s eyes softened further.
 He reached out briefly, his hand brushing her arm—just enough to steady her as another donor rushed past, nearly bumping her shoulder.
 “I think you’re doing fine.
 Better than fine, actually.”